darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/tests/README.md

 ## Negative suites (`suites/`)

-* **`negative_collision.sh`** — for `cli-*` cases, temporarily pushes a bad IAM policy version and confirms `validate_iam_policy.sh` catches it.
+* **`negative_collision.sh`** — for `cli-*` and every `python-*` case,
+  temporarily pushes a bad IAM policy version and confirms `validate_iam_policy.sh` catches it (the ARN it pushes onto is install-method-aware, matching whichever policy-naming convention that case actually used).
 For `terraform` cases, detaches the policy from the Terraform-managed role out-of-band and confirms `terraform plan -detailed-exitcode` reports drift.
 * **`negative_extra_lbs.sh`** — deploys demo-shaped resources with randomly
   suffixed names/namespaces (not the 4 canonical ones).
-For `cli-*` cases they're left for phase 08's wholesale uninstall to catch (the actual regression test); for `terraform` cases the suite cleans up after itself, since `terraform destroy` only knows about its own state.
+For `cli-*` and `python-*` cases they're left for phase 08's wholesale uninstall to catch (the actual regression test); for `terraform` cases the suite cleans up after itself, since `terraform destroy` only knows about its own state.
 * **`negative_finalizer_lock.sh`** — force-removes the Helm release before
   deprovisioning, stranding a Gateway with a live finalizer, then asserts `uninstall_lbc` self-heals within a hard timeout instead of hanging.